jaycostner/jaycostner/README.md

 - 🏢 I’m currently working for Agcor  as a  Software Engineer.
-- 🏫 I’m currently learning more about Java .
+- 🏫 I’m currently learning more about Springboot Angular and AWS .
 - 📫 How to reach me: instagram-jaycostner
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i like playing Baseball